-18 Note, the NCSG members believe that the EPDP Team should not be providing guidance as such.
-These members are of the view that it is best for the Contracted Parties to develop guidance on their own and provide the same to their peers.
-At the same time, the IPC, ALAC and GAC members have advocated that there should be mandatory requirements i.e. consensus policy, not merely guidance/best practices.

-19 Some EPDP Team members have indicated a preference for using the term "best practices", while other EPDP Team members have indicated that the development of "best practices" is typically reserved for industry bodies.
-ICANN org in its response (see hereunder) has indicated that from an implementation perspective, there would not be a difference whether this is called "guidance" or "best practice".

-20 Please note that the ICANN org liaisons provided the EPDP Team with the following feedback on how this guidance would be implemented once adopted: https://mm.icann.org/pipermail/gnso-epdp-team/2021-May/003904.html.

-- 1. Registrants should be allowed to self-identify as natural or legal persons.
-Registrars should convey this option for Registrants to self-identify as natural or legal persons (i) at the time of registration, or without undue delay after registration, 21 and (ii) at the time the Registrant updates its contact information or without undue delay after the contact information is updated. - 2.
-Any differentiation process must ensure that the data of natural persons is redacted from the public RDDS unless the data subject has provided their consent to publish or it may be published due to another lawful basis under the GDPR, consistent with the "data protection by design and by default" approach set forth in Article 25 of the GDPR. - 3.
-As part of the implementation, Registrars should consider using a standardized data element in the RDDS, SSAD or their own data sets that would indicate the type of person it concerns (natural or legal) and, if legal, also the type of data it concerns (personal or non-personal data).
-Such flagging would facilitate review of disclosure requests and automation requirements via SSAD and the return of non-personal data of legal persons by systems other than SSAD (such as Whois or RDAP).
-A flagging mechanism may also assist in indicating changes to the type of data in the registration data field(s). - 4.
-Registrars should ensure that they clearly communicate the nature and consequences of a registrant identifying as a legal person.
-These communications should include: - a.
-An explanation of what a legal person is in plain language that is easy to understand. - b.
-Guidance to the registrant (data subject)22 by the Registrar concerning the possible consequences of: - i.
-Identifying their domain name registration data as being of a legal person; - ii.
-Confirming the presence of personal data or non-personal data, and; - iii.
-Providing consent.23 This is also consistent with section 3.7.7.4 of the Registrar Accreditation Agreement (RAA). - 5.
-If the Registrants identify as legal persons and confirm that their registration data does not include personal data, then Registrars should publish the Registration Data in the publicly accessible Registration Data Directory Services. - 6.
-Registrants (data subjects) must have an easy means to correct possible mistakes. - 7.
-Distinguishing between legal and natural person registrants alone may not be dispositive of how the information should be treated (made public or masked), as the data provided by legal persons may include personal data that is protected under data protection law, such as GDPR.
+Registrants should be allowed to self-identify as natural or legal persons.
+Registrars should convey this option for Registrants to self-identify as natural or legal persons (i) at the time of registration, or without undue delay after registration, and (ii) at the time the Registrant updates its contact information or without undue delay after the contact information is updated.

+2. Any differentiation process must ensure that the data of natural persons is redacted from the public RDDS unless the data subject has provided their consent to publish or it may be published due to another lawful basis under the GDPR, consistent with the "data protection by design and by default" approach set forth in Article 25 of the GDPR.

+3. As part of the implementation, Registrars should consider using the field(s) described in recommendation #1 in the RDDS, SSAD or their own data sets that would indicate the type of person it concerns (natural or legal) and, if legal, also the type of data it concerns (personal or non-personal data).
+Such flagging could facilitate review of disclosure requests and automation requirements via SSAD and the return of non-personal data of legal persons by systems other than SSAD (such as Whois or RDAP).
+A flagging mechanism may also assist in indicating changes to the type of data in the registration data field(s).
+4. Registrare should ensure that they clearly communicate the nature and

+4. Registrars should ensure that they clearly communicate the nature and consequences of a registrant identifying as a legal person.
+These communications should include:

+- An explanation of what a legal person is in plain language that is easy to understand. - b.
+Guidance to the registrant (data subject) by the Registrar concerning the possible consequences of: - i.
+Identifying their domain name registration data as being of a legal person;

-21 For clarity, registrars should ensure that if the Registrant is not given the option to self-identify at the time of registration, the option should be provided no later than 15 days from the date of registration.
+For clarity, registrars should ensure that if the Registrant is not given the option to self-identify at the time of